What is Volume Variance?

 - = -$550,000

-When it can Arises?
+When can it Arises?

 Some of the major advantages are as follows:

-- It can be used to set standards for costStandards For CostStandard cost is an estimated cost determined by the company for the production of the goods and services or for performing an operation under normal circumstances and are derived by the company from the historical analysis of the data or from the time and the motion studies., price, and quantity.
+- It can set standards for costStandards For CostStandard cost is an estimated cost determined by the company for the production of the goods and services or for performing an operation under normal circumstances and are derived by the company from the historical analysis of the data or from the time and the motion studies., price, and quantity.

 - It facilitates management review of operational performance vis-à-vis budget.

-- It helps in investigating the root cause for variation in the contribution and profitabilityProfitabilityProfitability refers to a company's ability to generate revenue and maximize profit above its expenditure and operational costs.
+- It helps investigate the root cause for variation in the contribution and profitabilityProfitabilityProfitability refers to a company's ability to generate revenue and maximize profit above its expenditure and operational costs.
 It is measured using specific ratios such as gross profit margin, EBITDA, and net profit margin.
 It aids investors in analyzing the company's performance. of a business.

-This has been a guide to what is volume variance and its definition.
+This has been a guide to what volume variance is and its definition.
 Here we discuss how to calculate volume variance along with examples.
 You may learn more about financing from the following articles –